microsoft/react-native-windows-samples/docs/native-api/ReactInstanceSettings-api-windows.md

 ### UseWebDebugger
  bool `UseWebDebugger`

+> **Deprecated**: Debugging should be done using DirectDebugging rather than WebDebugger.
+Web debugging changes the app behavior and will be removed in a future version.

 Controls whether the instance JavaScript runs in a remote environment such as within a browser.
 By default, this is using a browser navigated to http://localhost:8081/debugger-ui served by Metro/Haul.
 Debugging will start as soon as the react native instance is loaded.